ucsb-cs8/w19-mirza/_info/syllabus.md

 Missing homework/in-class activities: Drop the lowest 3
 -------------------------------------------------------

-Homeworks will be distributed every Tuesday in lecture, and they are due during your scheduled lab section on Wednesdays.
+Homeworks will be distributed in lecture, and they are due during your scheduled lab section.

-Labs are assigned every Wednesday during your section and are due at midnight the following Tuesday.

 If you miss a class or section, you miss the opportunity for the points on that in-class assignment, or homework that was due.
 Period.